Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 1. Logo

-    - The logo is static on the enter-site landing page and has been included to establish the name of the site.
-The logo in the top right of BMS’ header allows the user to return back to the homepage.
+    - The logo is static on the enter-site landing page and has been included to establish the name of the site.The logo in the top right of BMS’ header allows the user to return back to the homepage.

 2. Social Media links (Footer)